aendeavor/i3buntu/README.md

 [//]: # (Main README in /)
 [//]: # (version 0.1.0)

 This repository provides means to customize an [_Ubuntu_](https://ubuntu.com/) installation.
-As an advancement of _i3buntu_, which was the name of this project's predecessor, this project is all about the ease of bootstrapping settings and programs.
+This project is all about the ease of bootstrapping settings and programs.

 [![Desktop Theme](athena/docs/desktop_shell.png)](https://github.com/aendeavor/i3buntu)